geekp2p/ChargeBridge/README.md

 demonstrations.
 When connecting real charging stations directly to the central system, these client-side files can be removed.

+The `OCPPClient` and its helper scripts are intended for local testing and demonstrations.
+When connecting real charging stations directly to the central system, these client-side files can be removed.

 ## Conda Installation

 1. Install [Miniconda or Anaconda](https://docs.conda.io/en/latest/miniconda.html).